newcastle-jr-botball/conditionals/README.md

 So, we're "evaluating" the part in parentheses - we call this the "expression".
 If that is true, then we continue inside the curly brackets.
 Otherwise, we skip what's in the curly brackets and continue on after that.

+The program in the `main.c` file will test some expressions and move the robot either forward or backward.
+The robot will start behind the start line on Mat A. Read through the code and try to predict which blocks will be executed and which will be ignored.
+Then, determine if the robot will end up back in the starting box, or somewhere past the starting line on the game board.